 ALU is an institutional member.
 WAVES is an association that serves the needs and interests of veterans, faculties and administrators in member institutions, which consist of educational institutions of higher learning and those offering non-college degree programs engaged in the administration of veterans education benefits within the geographic areas served by the Muskogee Regional Processing Office.

-A: Please click on the links below to get in-depth information on each program from the VA’s website.
+A: Please click on the links below for more in-depth GI Bill® info on each program from the VA’s website.

-Many Armed Forces veterans seeking educational benefits are governed by the Post-9/11 GI Bill®, which became effective August 1, 2009.
-The Post-9/11 GI Bill® provides education and housing financial support to individuals with at least 90 days of service on or after September 11, 2001.
-An honorable discharge is required to take advantage of these military veteran correspondence courses, military veteran online education programs, and other benefits.
+Many Armed Forces veterans seeking military college benefits will fall under the jurisdiction of the Post-9/11 GI Bill®, which came into effect on August 1, 2009.
+The Post-9/11 GI Bill® provides military financial benefits and housing financial support to individuals with at least 90 days of service on or after September 11, 2001.
+An honorable discharge is required to take advantage of these military veteran correspondence courses, military veteran online education programs, and other veterans college benefits.

 The Post-9/11 GI Bill® will pay for full tuition and fees directly to the school for all public, in-state institutions for military veteran college courses.
 Those attending private or foreign schools for military veteran college enrollment have a tuition cap of $17,500 per year.
 The costs at Abraham Lincoln University fall well below this number.
 In addition, there is an annual books and supplies stipend of $1,000 based on enrollment.
 Some veterans may transfer their Post-9/11 benefits to dependents (spouses or children) for military veteran college education.